LitzN/KetoMeals/README.md

 ## __Testing__

 All code was put through validators (listed above) and passed with no errors.
-Except for an error on the edit and add page which is outlined in the "Bugs to be fixed" section below.

 ### __Testing is user stories needs are met__